Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 Possible values for `language` right now are `['net', 'java', 'js', 'python']`.
 Greater than one target language is not currently supported.

 ##### `required_readme_sections` Configuration
 This section instructs `warden` to verify that there is at least one matching section title for each provided `section` pattern in any discovered readme.
+Notice that **nested** specifications are supported.
 Regex is fully supported.

 The two items listed from the example `.docsettings` file will:

 - Match a header matched by a simple regex expression
 - Match a header exactly titled "Getting Started"
+      - Under the header "Getting Started" validate that 3 additional headings are present.
+      - `doc-warden` will search up to the next header of equivalent importantance for the sub-headings.
+        - This means that when searching under header `# Getting Started`, doc-warden will scan up to the next `H1` header.

 Note that the regex is surrounded by quotation marks where the regex will break `yml` parsing of the configuration file.